mgoltzsche/podman-static/README.md

 * `nsenter`
 * `uidmap` (for rootless mode)

+[nftables](https://netfilter.org/projects/nftables/) (with or without optional iptables-nft wrapper) to be included in the future [WIP](https://github.com/containers/netavark/pull/883)

 In order to run rootless containers that use multiple uids/gids you may want to set up a uid/gid mapping for your user on your host:
 ```
 sudo sh -c "echo $(id -un):100000:200000 >> /etc/subuid"